TheRobBrennan/explore-payload-cms/.github/docs/act-testing.md

 # ACT Testing and Container Management

-This document explains how the ACT testing framework is used in the NativeBio project and how we manage Docker containers created during testing.
+This document explains how the ACT testing framework is used in other projects and how we manage Docker containers created during testing.

 ## Overview